cforlando/cfo-website/contributing.md

 3) Commit your changes and push to your fork
 4) Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for the `main` branch in the cfo-website repo
 5) At least one of the other repo owners will need to approve the pull request
-6) When approval is provided, you can merge!
+6) When approval is provided, the author of the PR can merge!
+We prefer the author of the PR to merge, because sometimes the PR commit changes.

 Thank you once again for your work!